 The Regulations Respecting Reduction in the Release of Methane and Certain Volatile Organic Compounds (Upstream Oil and Gas Sector) (the "Federal Methane Regulations") came into force on January 1, 2020.
 The Federal Methane Regulations seek to reduce emissions of methane from the crude oil and natural gas sector by introducing a number of new control measures targeted at reducing unintentional leaks and intentional venting of methane, as well as ensuring that crude oil and natural gas operations use low-emission equipment and processes.
 Among other things, the Federal Methane Regulations limit how much methane upstream crude oil and natural gas facilities are permitted to vent.
 The Government of Canada anticipates that these actions will reduce annual GHG emissions by about 20 megatonnes by 2030.

-In December 2021 the federal government announced a suite of new initiatives to bring total methane emission reductions into the 40-45% range by 2025 compared with 2012 levels and that it is developing an approach to cut and cap oil and gas sector emissions of all greenhouse gases.
+In December 2023 the federal government published draft regulations to bring total methane emission reductions to 75% by 2030 compared with 2012 levels and it published a Regulatory Framework for an Oil and Gas Sector Greenhouse Gas Emissions Cap.